Medical Coder Resume Examples

 - Software Proficiency: Familiarity with Electronic Health Record (EHR) systems such as Epic, Cerner, or Meditech to efficiently retrieve and code patient data.

-- Certifications: Credentialing through AAPC or AHIMA, such as CPC (Certified Professional Coder) or CCS (Certified Coding Specialist), which validates expertise and dedication.
+- Certifications: Credentialing through AAPC or AHIMA, such as CPC, CCS, COC, CRC, or CPB, which validates expertise and dedication.

 - Anatomy and Physiology Knowledge: Understanding of medical terminology and body systems to ensure accurate code assignment.

-- Regulatory Knowledge: Awareness of HIPAA regulations and payer policies to safeguard patient information and ensure compliance.
+- Regulatory Knowledge: Awareness of HIPAA regulations, NCCI edits, LCDs, and payer policies to safeguard patient information and ensure compliance.

 - Communication Skills: Ability to effectively communicate with healthcare providers for clarification on documentation and coding queries.